 (F) A child shall not be isolated for longer than one continuous hour and no longer than a total of two hours in any twenty-four hour period.

-(G) A residential facility shall ensure that isolation is used exclusively for the behavior management of a child who is out of control.
+(G) A residential facility shall ensure that isolation is used exclusively for the behavior management of a child who is out of control at the time of isolation.

-(H) Any room used for isolation shall be lighted, well-ventilated, and maintained at a comfortable temperature.
+(H) Any room used for isolation shall be lighted, well-ventilated, and maintained at the same temperature as the rest of the facility.
 The room shall be at least fifty-six square feet in size, and shall have a ceiling height of at least seven feet, six inches and shall be free of any objects or materials which might be used to inflict self-injury.

-(I) Any room used for isolation shall not be used for any other purpose.
+(I) Any room used for isolation shall not be used for any other purpose, at any other time.

 (J) When a child is placed in isolation, staff shall inform the child of the reason for placing him or her in isolation.
 Before continuing a child's isolation, staff shall discuss with the child the need for continued isolation.
 Upon release from isolation, staff shall again discuss with the child the reason for the use of isolation.

-(K) Physical restraint and isolation shall only be utilized by staff who have current American red cross, American heart association or equivalent first aid and cardiopulmonary resuscitation (CPR) training.
+(K) Physical restraint and isolation shall only be utilized by staff who have current American red cross, American heart association or equivalent first aid and cardiopulmonary resuscitation (CPR) certification.

 (L) When isolation is used, the following procedures shall be followed: